 Don Morgan was born, raised and educated in Saskatoon.
 He graduated from the University of Saskatchewan (College of Law) in 1978 and practiced law in Saskatoon from 1979 to 1988.
 Between 1988 and 1992 he was chairman and CEO of the Saskatchewan Legal Aid Commission and was appointed as Queen's Counsel in 1990.
 He practiced law in Saskatoon from 1992 until 2007.
 Don also served on the Saskatoon Public School Board from 1999 to 2003, including a term as Board Chair.

 Don was first elected to the Legislative Assembly in November 2003, representing the constituency of Saskatoon Southeast.
 He was re-elected in the 2007, 2011 and 2016 provincial elections.
 During his term in opposition, Don served as Critic for Justice, Deputy Critic for First Nations and Métis Relations, Opposition Deputy House Leader, and sat on the legislature’s Standing Committee on Private Bills.

-Since the 2007 provincial election, Don has served Saskatchewan as Minister of Justice and Attorney General, Minister of Education and Minister of Advanced Education.
+Since the 2007 provincial election, Don has served the province as Minister of Justice and Attorney General, Minister of Education and Minister of Advanced Education.

-Don is currently Deputy Premier and serves as Saskatchewan’s Minister of Justice and Attorney General, Minister of Labour Relations and Workplace Safety and Minister responsible for the Saskatchewan Workers' Compensation Board.
+The former Deputy Premier currently serves as Saskatchewan’s Minister of Justice and Attorney General, Minister responsible for Labour Relations and Workplace Safety, WCB, GTH and SaskTel.
 He also serves as Chair of the Legislation and Regulation Review Committee.